TheGamer007/playlistparser/README.md

 PlaylistParser is a Python command-line utility to download videos from a YouTube playlist

 ##Description
 PlaylistParser takes in the url of a YouTube playlist page and downloads the some or all of the videos listed on it depending on the arguments passed.
+It also saves the urls of all downloaded videos into a .txt file in the download directory.

 By default, PlaylistParser selects the highest resolution among the download options available for your videos.
 If multiple extensions exist at the highest resolution, it will prefer .mp4 over others.